Subglacial Treasures and Global Competition: The Battle for Critical Minerals Enters the Geopolitical Deep Waters

 The second is investing in and supporting existing supply chain nodes.
 The U.S. government has directly invested in the operating company of MP Materials, the only rare earth mine in the United States, as well as a lithium mining company and a company that recycles rare earth batteries and other products.
 In the business sector, companies like Noveon Magnetics are already producing over 2,000 metric tons of magnets annually at their Texas factory using elements sourced outside of China.
 Its CEO, Scott Dunn, believes that investing in these companies with a proven track record of successful delivery is the starting point where the U.S. government should focus its efforts.

 The third is technological breakthroughs and the exploration of new resources.
 Japan's deep-sea rare earth exploration represents the most cutting-edge direction of exploration.
-The "Chikyu" research vessel of the Japan Agency for Marine-Earth Science and Technology has headed to the waters near Minamitorishima, approximately 1,950 kilometers east of Tokyo, planning to excavate rare earth-containing mud from the seabed at a depth of about 6,000 meters for testing.
-This "rare earth mud" contains almost no radioactive substances such as uranium and thorium, and it is expected that the entire process from mining to refining can be completed within Japan.
-Professor Nakamura believes this could enable Japan to play a central role in the new rare earth supply chain decoupled from China.
+The research vessel Chikyu of the Japan Agency for Marine-Earth Science and Technology has headed to the waters near Minamitorishima, located about 1,950 kilometers east of Tokyo, planning to conduct trials by mining rare earth-rich mud from the seabed at a depth of approximately 6,000 meters.
+This rare earth mud contains almost no radioactive substances such as uranium and thorium, and it is expected that the entire process from mining to refining can be completed within Japan.
+Professor Nakamura believes this could enable Japan to play a central role in a new rare earth supply chain independent of China.

 European Prudence and the Future of Global Supply Chains

-In this alliance-building actively promoted by the United States, Europe's attitude appears more complex and cautious.
-The statement by German Vice Chancellor Habeck is quite representative: on one hand, it expresses openness to "joint action" aimed at "reducing dependence and strengthening supply security"; on the other hand, it firmly defends the rules-based international order and explicitly opposes the U.S. claim to sovereignty over Greenland.
+In this alliance-building effort actively promoted by the United States, Europe's stance appears more complex and cautious.
+The statement by German Vice Chancellor Klingbeil is quite representative: on one hand, it remains open to joint actions aimed at reducing dependencies and strengthening supply security; on the other hand, it firmly defends the rules-based international order and explicitly opposes the United States' sovereignty claims over Greenland.

 Europe's caution stems from its multifaceted interests.
 Firstly, Europe's economic ties with China are deeply intertwined, and adopting an overly confrontational stance on critical minerals could provoke countermeasures from China, thereby harming its own economic interests.
 Secondly, Europe has stringent requirements for environmental, social, and governance standards.
 Any mining project, whether in Greenland, Africa, or elsewhere, must undergo rigorous sustainability assessments, which inevitably increase costs and extend timelines.
 Lastly, Europe's pursuit of strategic autonomy makes it reluctant to follow the United States' lead entirely.
 Instead, it seeks to maintain its decision-making independence while preserving the transatlantic alliance.